06-08-2014 09:12 AM

 Could you elaborate on what is the problem with Windows 8.1 or 8 that requires to downgrade to Windows 7 ?
 I may be able to help.

--- If you want to say *Thanks* click on the white Kudos Thumb Up in the post you find helpful
+* If you want to say "Thanks" click on the White Thumb Up+ to give Kudos

--- Please, mark the post that solves your problem as *Accepted Solution*
+* Mark the post that solves your problem as "Accept as Solution"

-I do not work for HP Inc. I am Hewlett Packard Enterprise employee.
-I speak only for myself - not for HP or HPE.
+I do not work for HP Inc. I express personal opinion only.
 I will try to reply back to you as soon as possible.

 06-08-2014 09:13 PM

 When requesting assistance, please provide the complete model name and product number (p/n) of the HP computer in question.
 HP/Compaq makes thousands of models of computers.
 Without this information it may be difficult or impossible to assist you in resolving your issue.